agonza1/free-whip/README.md

 Note:
 This client has been tested with [janus-gateway](https://github.com/meetecho/janus-gateway) with [whip-simple-server](https://github.com/lminiero/simple-whip-server).
-Since aiortc doesn't support trickle ice you will need to use ice-lite.
+Since aiortc doesn't support trickle ice you might need to use ice-lite.

 ## Run locally
+If you want to use TURN you can pass it in a .env file like demonstrated in example.env.
+Then just run:
 ```
 docker-compose up --build
 ```